American Artist: William Lewis

 of Portland, Maine*

 by William Lewis (fl.
 1806-1837)

-watercolor on ivory; housed in a gilded copper case
+watercolor on ivory; housed under glass in a gilt

 Other portraits in the Tormey-Holder Collection by William Lewis

 (click photos for larger views and additional information):

 Jacksonian Era Gentleman

 the Initials 'G. A. H.", Wearing a Yellow,

 Double Breasted, Shawl Collar Vest

 Jacksonian Era Girl Wearing Gold